- You Are In:

 If you have a cesspit on your property, you will need to arrange for your sewage to be removed from your property by the sewage tanker fleet.

 There are two options available for the collection of your sewage.
 You can either:

 - Arrange ad-hoc sewage collections by telephoning in advance.

 - Set up a permanent regular booking e.g. 1 load every 2 weeks (depending on your individual circumstances)

-Please call States Works Sewerage Collection Department on 01481 245938 for advice and to make the necessary arrangements.
+Please contact States Works Sewerage Collection Department by calling 01481 245938 or emailing email@example.com for advice and to make the necessary arrangements.

 Payment of Accounts

 Customers are billed on a quarterly basis and payment can be made as follows:

 - Direct Debit - please telephone 01481 245938 to set up this convenient facility